Sovereign Cloud Manifesto

 Imagine you are an Australian software developer in Dubai, an American teacher in Tbilisi, a British consultant in Bogotá, a Canadian designer in Istanbul, or a Dutch product manager in Hong Kong.
 Your entire digital life—passwords, family photos, work documents, 2FA codes, banking apps—is tied to Google, Apple or Microsoft accounts.
 Then one day a new regulation, sanctions list update, platform policy change or even a mistaken fraud flag locks you out.
 Suddenly you cannot log into your bank, show proof of address, access family memories, or even receive your next freelance payment.

 The risk isn't only legal—it's also technical.
-Consider a major Gmail outage due to a scaling failure or iPage "PasswordManager" is empty.
-This entry would sure be helpful, maybe you should propose a page about this topic.nfrastructure collapse.
+Consider a major Gmail outage due to a scaling failure, or a catastrophic data loss at a popular password manager.
 For someone whose life is built on that single service—storing passwords, family memories, and work correspondence—such an outage isn't just an inconvenience; it's a complete digital blackout.
-Self-hosting your 21 critical passwords and 100 GB of photos across redundant, independent servers isn't just about avoiding sanctions; it's about eliminating the single point of failure that a billion-user platform inevitably becomes.
+Self-hosting your critical passwords and photo archive across redundant, independent servers isn't just about avoiding sanctions; it's about eliminating the single point of failure that a billion-user platform inevitably becomes.

 The Vision: Practical Digital Resilience